Snaacky/thewiki/docs/advanced/muxing.md

 [![Container Delay](/static/advanced/muxing/mkvtoolnix5.png)](/static/advanced/muxing/mkvtoolnix5.png)

 MKVToolNix allows you to set positive or negative delays on each track in order to synchronize them with the designated video track.
 This is usually the easiest way to sync different tracks together, but you should be careful with it.
 Avoid delays exceeding 1001ms, as they may lead to playback problems on different media players.
 Instead, consider syncing each track using their specific tools and only utilize container delays for smaller adjustments as a final resort.

+!!!
+The only exception to this is `TrueHD` audio, where container delay is your only option.
+Multi-channel `TrueHD` streams contain alternative presentations (downmixes): 2.0, 5.1 and 7.1.
+These are embeded either as discrete channels or derived through custom coefficients.
+These alternative presentations are lost once decoded, even if they were to be encoded/transcoded back to TrueHD.
+!!!

 ### QoL stuff